Email hosting for accountants: handle tax season without per-seat scaling

 Without shared inbox, the typical setup is forwarding tax@ to all partners, which creates duplicate responses and confusion about who handled what.
 Or the firm shares a single login for the tax@ account, which has no audit trail and poor security.

-SHIPMAIL's shared inbox gives each partner their own login with access to the shared addresses.
+Shipmail's shared inbox gives each partner their own login with access to the shared addresses.
 Client emails are visible to everyone with access, replies go out from the shared address, and the firm can see who responded.

 When an accounting firm should choose something else